Don's "Whom We Might Be" Story

 was one of our individual GGG-Grandfathers, perhaps 2,500 generations back

-Another fascinating cultural discovery was the earliest known representation of the hand-held-sized female
+A 3rd fascinating cultural discovery was of clay models for the earliest-known representation of the hand-held-sized female

 "Venus figurines"